Established in 1951, Saints Peter and Paul Church is one of the oldest Eastern Orthodox parishes in South Florida.

 The V. Rev. James Mason travelled from Port St. Lucie on weekends for several months in order to faithfully serve Saints Peter and Paul, while we awaited a permanently assigned priest.
 He was a great blessing for our community!

-Saints Peter and Paul Church has served the Orthodox Community in South Florida for over 50 years and we pray for God’s guidance and blessings through the next fifty.
+Saints Peter and Paul Church has served the Orthodox Community in South Florida for over 65 years and we pray for God’s guidance and blessings for out future generations.

 Memory Eternal to all our clergy, founders, parishioners, and friends who have fallen asleep in the Lord.